Generic Global Rigidity in $\ell_p$-Space and the Identifiability of the $p$-Cayley-Menger Varieties: Rigidity in -space and main theorems

 \begin{theorem}[Gortler-Healy-Thurston~\cite{gortler2010characterizing}] A generic framework $(G,\bp)$ in the $d$-dimensional Euclidean space with $n \geq d+2$ vertices is globally rigid if and only if $(G,\bp)$ has a self-stress $\omega$ such that $\rank L_{G,\omega}=n-(d+1)$. \end{theorem}

-Since the condition of Theorem~\ref{thm:main} is algebraic in the coordinates of $\bp$, Theorem~\ref{thm:GHT} implies that Euclidean global rigidity is a generic property of graphs.
+Since the condition of Theorem~\ref{thm:GHT} is algebraic in the coordinates of $\bp$, Theorem~\ref{thm:GHT} implies that Euclidean global rigidity is a generic property of graphs.
 Thus it enables us to extend the idea of graph local rigidity by Gluck, Asimov, and Roth to global rigidity, and we say that a graph $G$ is {\em globally rigid} in the $d$-dimensional Euclidean space if a/every generic framework of $G$ in $\ell_2^d$ is globally rigid.
-As in local rigidity, we can further ask whether global rigidity is characterised by purely graph-theoretical words.
+As with local rigidity, we can further ask a combinatorial characterization of global rigidity.
 For $d=2$, this question has been answered by Jackson and Jord{\'a}n~\cite{jackson2005connected}, and the higher dimensional characterisation problem is still open.
 (In fact, the proof of Jackson and Jord{\'a}n is independent from that of Gortler-Healy-Thurston in the sense that it also gives Theorem~\ref{thm:GHT} for two-dimensional frameworks.)
 A further refined analysis of global rigidity in terms of self-stresses can be found in \cite{G23}.